Family, Consumer, and Human Development

 Utah State University, Logan, Utah 84322-2905

-For Questions, please contact Misty, but you can enroll your child by going to the "apply" link to the left.
+For Questions, please contact Judy, but you can enroll your child by going to the "apply" link to the left.

 Child Development Laboratory Programs